Nexi001/MusicSite/README.md

-Made site for learning and practising Html and Css.
+Site made from Html and Css.